14 Developing Applications with Graph Analytics

 When you utilize PGX as a library in your application, the graph server (PGX) instance runs in the same JVM as the Java application and all requests are translated into direct function calls instead of remote procedure invocations.

-In this case, you must install the graph server (PGX) using RPM
+In this case, you must install the graph server (PGX) using RPM in the

 same machine as the client applications.
 The shell executables provided by the graph